 This warm, healthier variation of the coffee shop latte or hot chocolate makes a great substitute for those that have an excess evening sweet tooth.
 It is enjoyable before bed and can help with a restful night’s sleep.
 I’ve included some of my favorite variations and hope you find them helpful as you assess your own needs.

 - 1 cup milk | Pitta/Vata: almond milk, coconut milk, or organic whole milk from happy cows!
 Kapha: almond milk

-- 3 cloves or pinch of ground cloves (recommended for kapha only)
+- 3 cloves or a pinch of ground cloves (recommended for Kapha only)

 - 1 cinnamon stick or 1/2 tsp of ground cinnamon

-- 5-8 cardamom pods (use a mortar + pestal and grind OR smash the pods using the back of your cutting knife) or 1/2 tsp of ground cardamom
+- 5-8 cardamom pods (use a mortar + pestle and grind OR smash the pods using the back of your cutting knife) or 1/2 tsp of ground cardamom

 - 1/4 tsp black whole black peppercorns (can use 1/4 tsp ground pepper)

 - 1-inch piece fresh turmeric root, peeled and chopped (you can use 2 tsp ground turmeric)

 - 1/2 inch piece fresh ginger root, peeled and chopped (morning/early afternoon only – will increase energy)

 - 1/2 tsp ground nutmeg (evening only – can act as a mild sedative and support rest)

 - a dash of ground cinnamon or cardamom for topping